-- 1. Access the Script Development Workbench. - 2.
-From the Session menu, choose the session you want to start. - 3.
+1. Access the Script Development Workbench.

+- 2. From the Session menu, choose the session you want to start. - 3.
 From the Options menu, choose Workbench. - 4.
 Set any appropriate options.
-For a description of the available options, press F1 from the Configure Script Development Workbench dialog box. - Note: Compuware recommends that you always select Automatically Convert Capture on the Workbench Configuration tab and Automatically Compile Scripts on the Compiler Settings tab. - 5.
-Click OK to save your settings.
+For a description of the available options, press F1 from the Configure Script Development Workbench dialog box.

+Note: Compuware recommends that you always select Automatically Convert Capture on the Record Options page and Automatically Compile Scripts on the Convert Options page.

+5. Click OK to save your settings.